 Founded in 1992, the Alexandria Economic Development Partnership actively positions and promotes commercial spaces and economic opportunities in the City of Alexandria as the city’s primary engine for economic development.
 AEDP serves as the leading resource for economic data, customized reports, development maps, real estate insights and information on tax and financial incentives for businesses and commercial real estate professionals.
 625 N. Washington St., suite 400.
 703-739-3820 or www.AlexEcon.org

 Alexandria Chamber of Commerce

 Alexandria is home to one of the largest chambers in the Greater Washington region, with 850 professional business members and partners employing more than 49,000 people region-wide.
 Founded in 1906, it serves as the voice of the business community in the City of Alexandria through aggressive lobbying efforts at the local, state and federal levels.
 333 N. Fairfax St., Suite 302 703-549-1000 or www.alexchamber.com

 The Del Ray Business Association is run by volunteers who are themselves business owners.
 Started almost 45 years ago, DRBA now has over 200 members and sponsors several events in the Del Ray community each year. www.visitdelray.com.

-Open to businesses of any type, OTBPA is the result of a merger of two organizations – Old Town Business (OTB) and King Street Metro Enterprise Team (KSMET).
-OTBPA’s most visible project is the annual Alexandria Retail Coupon Book. www.otbpa.com
+Open to businesses of any type, OTBA is the result of a merger of two organizations – Old Town Business (OTB) and King Street Metro Enterprise Team (KSMET).
+OTBA sponsors several events to promote local businesses. www.oldtownbusiness.org

 Alexandria Small Business Development Center – SBDC